Contributor Guide

 - Run

-yarn watchto start watch mode. - Open the Run and Debug panel and select "Run modeler-plugin".
+yarn watchto start watch mode. - Open the Run and Debug panel and select "Run vscode-plugin".

 - Press F5 to launch the Extension Development Host.